Field site at Risør fjord in Norway.

 I (she/her) am a marine evolutionary ecologist interested in how organisms respond to environmental change, including how adaptation to local environments in the past influences contemporary plastic responses and current/future environmental adaptation.
 My research uses interdisciplinary experimental, genomic, and modelling studies of natural populations to understand how these responses are structured across heterogeneous environments and within the genome itself.
 I believe that the answers to these questions are critical for predicting the persistence of species in the face of environmental change and for managing populations effectively to mitigate biodiversity loss.

 High quality reference genomes are invaluable to genomic forecasting of biodiversity.
-I am a founding member and Council Representative for Norway in the European Reference Genome Atlas (ERGA), the Project Lead for the University of Oslo in Biodiversity Genomics Europe, and the Scientific Coordinator for the Earth Biogenome Project Norway (EBP-Nor), consortia which aim to sequence the genomes of all eukaryotic species in Europe/Norway as part of the Earth Biogenome Project that aims to sequence all such species on Earth in a distributed, inclusive, and just manner.
+I am a founding member and former Council Representative for Norway in the European Reference Genome Atlas (ERGA) and the Project Lead for the University of Oslo in Biodiversity Genomics Europe, consortia which aim to sequence the genomes of all eukaryotic species in Europe as part of the Earth Biogenome Project that aims to sequence all such species on Earth in a distributed, inclusive, and just manner.
 Within ERGA, I co-chair the Ethical, Legal, and Social Issues (ELSI) Committee and Justice, Equity, Diversity, and Inclusion (JEDI) Committee.

 High quality reference genomes are invaluable to genomic forecasting of biodiversity.
-I am a founding member and Council Representative for Norway in the European Reference Genome Atlas (ERGA), the Project Lead for the University of Oslo in Biodiversity Genomics Europe, and the Scientific Coordinator for the Earth Biogenome Project Norway (EBP-Nor), consortia which aim to sequence the genomes of all eukaryotic species in Europe/Norway as part of the Earth Biogenome Project that aims to sequence all such species on Earth in a distributed, inclusive, and just manner.
+I am a founding member and former Council Representative for Norway in the European Reference Genome Atlas (ERGA) and the Project Lead for the University of Oslo in Biodiversity Genomics Europe, consortia which aim to sequence the genomes of all eukaryotic species in Europe as part of the Earth Biogenome Project that aims to sequence all such species on Earth in a distributed, inclusive, and just manner.
 Within ERGA, I co-chair the Ethical, Legal, and Social Issues (ELSI) Committee and Justice, Equity, Diversity, and Inclusion (JEDI) Committee.

 News: